ethansmith2000/ImprovedTokenMerge/README.md

 # ToDo: Token Downsampling for Efficient Generation of High-Resolution Images
 ---

-This is a demo for our recently proposed method, ["ToDo: Token Downsampling for Efficient Generation of High-Resolution Images"](https://arxiv.org/abs/2402.13573), compared against a popular token merging method, ToMe.
+We provide a [HuggingFace Spaces demo](https://huggingface.co/spaces/aningineer/ToDo) for our recently proposed method, ["ToDo: Token Downsampling for Efficient Generation of High-Resolution Images"](https://arxiv.org/abs/2402.13573), and compare it against a popular token merging method called ToMe.

+If you consider our research to be helpful, please consider citing us:
 ```
 @misc{smith2024todo,
       title={ToDo: Token Downsampling for Efficient Generation of High-Resolution Images},